backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

   <img src="https://media.giphy.com/media/xT5LMzUp1Hqsparm48/giphy.gif" width="480" height="362">
 </p>

-# <center>Constructing The Models</center>
+# <center><span style="font-size:2em;">Constructing The Models</span></center>

-Now, I will build the models using only 70% of the data, and compare their predictions on the testing set at the end.
+Now, I will build the models using only 70% of the data, and compare their predictions on the test set at the end.
 Here's what this will look like:

 &nbsp;&nbsp;&nbsp;&nbsp;**1.
 Random Forest**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**a.** Feature Selection